shingjz/aa-pi-cod/README.md

-# cod-race-ethnicity
+# aa-pi-cod
-Leading causes of death by race and ethnicity in the United States; supplemental table to doi: XXX
+Leading causes of death between Asian American and Pacific Islander adults in the United States; supplemental table to doi: XXX